anchoranalysis/anchoranalysis.github.io/pages/user_guide/user_guide_predefined_tasks.md

 Next, consider enabling additional outputs with [the ``-o`` options](/user_guide_command_line.html#major-options) or refining your inputs with [the ``-i`` options](/user_guide_command_line.html#major-options).

-{% include tip.html content="In Windows, [hold the shift key when right-clicking on a folder in Windows Explorer](https://www.zdnet.com/article/windows-10-tip-the-fastest-smartest-ways-to-open-a-command-prompt/) to open a Command Prompt or Powershell in that folder. " %}
+{% include tip.html content="In Windows, [hold the shift key when right-clicking on a folder in Windows Explorer](https://www.zdnet.com/article/windows-10-tip-the-fastest-smartest-ways-to-open-a-command-prompt/) to open a Command Prompt or Powershell in that folder." %}

 ## Image processing